originalcindy/wax_wisdom/README.md

 ## Sprints

-**sprint 1**  Project setup, GitHub configuration, Agile board setup, and initial database setup.
+- **sprint 1**  Project setup, GitHub configuration, Agile board setup, and initial database setup.
-**sprint 2** Create blog models and views, implement list and detail pages, and add styling.
+- **sprint 2** Create blog models and views, implement list and detail pages, and add styling.
-**sprint 3** Create workshop and booking models, forms, and views.
+- **sprint 3** Create workshop and booking models, forms, and views.
 Test booking functionality.
-**sprint 4** Implement user authentication (register, login, logout) and role-based access.
+- **sprint 4** Implement user authentication (register, login, logout) and role-based access.
-**sprint 5** Create review model, forms, and views.
+- **sprint 5** Create review model, forms, and views.
 Link reviews to workshops.
-**sprint 6** Complete front-end styling (home page, blog, booking, reviews).
+- **sprint 6** Complete front-end styling (home page, blog, booking, reviews).
-**sprint 7** Write tests for models, forms, and views.
+- **sprint 7** Write tests for models, forms, and views.
 Perform manual testing.
-**sprint 8** Prepare deployment (static files, environment variables).
+- **sprint 8** Prepare deployment (static files, environment variables).
-**sprint 9** Deploy project to the cloud.
+- **sprint 9** Deploy project to the cloud.
 Finalise README file with documentation.

 ## Sample User Stories

 ##Blog
-As a user, I want to view a list of blog posts so that I can read about candle-related topics.
+- As a user, I want to view a list of blog posts so that I can read about candle-related topics.
-As an admin, I want to create, edit, and delete blog posts so that I can manage content on the website.
+- As an admin, I want to create, edit, and delete blog posts so that I can manage content on the website.

 Workshop Booking
-As a user, I want to view available workshops so that I can choose one to attend.
+- As a user, I want to view available workshops so that I can choose one to attend.
-As a user, I want to book a workshop so that I can learn candle-making.
+- As a user, I want to book a workshop so that I can learn candle-making.

 Review System
-As a user, I want to leave a review after attending a workshop so that I can share my feedback.
+- As a user, I want to leave a review after attending a workshop so that I can share my feedback.
-As an admin, I want to manage reviews so that I can ensure quality feedback on the website.
+- As an admin, I want to manage reviews so that I can ensure quality feedback on the website.

 User Authentication
-As a user, I want to register and log in so that I can book workshops and leave reviews.
+- As a user, I want to register and log in so that I can book workshops and leave reviews.
-As an admin, I want to manage users so that I can monitor bookings and reviews.
+- As an admin, I want to manage users so that I can monitor bookings and reviews.

 The Wax Wisdom platform will include the following MVP functionalities:

-User registration and role-based dashboards.
+User registration
-Candle workshop scheduling for customers
+blogs
-Specialist profiles showcasing specialty, experience, and availability.
+Candle workshop scheduling for customers reviews

 Structural Plane
-The site is structured around an easy-to-use interface.
-The primary menu includes links to specialist searches, appointment bookings, and user profile management.
+ Wax Wisdom candle blog, with a focus on user-friendly navigation, robust booking functionality, and a seamless experience for visitors and users.
+It also ensures that the blog is set up for efficient content management and growth.

 ## Skeleton & Surface Planes
 Wireframes